vasudevshanu007/BHAGVATGITA/README.md

+**Privacy Policy**

+We are committed to protecting your privacy and ensuring the security of your information while using the Bhagavad Gita mobile application ("the App").

+Please read this privacy policy to understand how we collect, use, and safeguard your data.

+Information Collection: Bhagavad Gita does not collect or store any personal information from users.
+No user registration or login details are required within the App.

+Use of External Services: The App integrates with Open Source Bhagavad Gita API for certain functionalities.
+Please note that any information provided to Open Source API is subject to their respective privacy policies.
+We encourage you to review their policies for further details.

+Data Security: We take appropriate measures to ensure the security of your information.
+However, please be aware that no method of data transmission over the internet or electronic storage is 100% secure.

+Third-Party Services and Links: The App may include links to third-party websites or services.
+We are not responsible for their privacy practices.
+We recommend reviewing the privacy policies of any third-party services before providing personal information.

+Children's Privacy: We do not knowingly collect personal information from children.
+If we discover that we have inadvertently collected data from a child, we will promptly delete it.

+Changes to the Privacy Policy: We reserve the right to modify or update this privacy policy.
+Any changes will be effective upon posting the revised policy in the App.
+If you have any questions or concerns about this privacy policy or our data practices, please contact us at harsh103anand@gmail.com

+**About**

 An **Open Source Bhagavad Gita App** made with **React Native** in which you can read the **Shloks of Gita**, their Hindi Translations and Meanings easily.

 This app utilises the **Open Source Bhagavad Gita API** for data : https://bhagavadgitaapi.in/